jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 Resiliency might impact much more the adaptation and the design of the architecture in the future decades than it did in the past 20 years.
 In building resiliency, there is always the trade-off on how quickly the network can recover from a failure and return full or a reduced operation.

-It might be divided in axis like 'Resiliency to power breakage', 'Resiliency to lack of material' that can be filtered wrt their impacts on device, network ... architectures
+It might be divided in axis like 'Resiliency to power breakage', 'Resiliency to lack of material' that can be filtered with regards their impacts on device, network ... architectures

 ### Recommendation